You should consider Cloudflare workers

 Workers are meant to run lightweight workloads at the edge, which is something one needs to account for when targeting the platform – heavy number crunching and other computatively intensive tasks are better suited for other runtimes.

-But what if you just want to run a timed script?
-Host a lightweight API or a personal website?
-Serve some files?
-Workers has your back, and the experience will (probably) be straightforward, frictionless, and cheap.
+But what if you want to host a lightweight API or a personal website?
+Run a timed script?
+Just serve some files?

 Value proposal